2013 Shahbag protests: Counter-demonstrations

 On 3 March, violence continued as the Jamaat-organised strike began.
 In Bogra Jamaat supporters attacked police outposts with sticks and homemade bombs, leading to at least eight deaths.
 In Godagari two deaths were reported in a similar incident, and three deaths were reported in the Joypurhat district.
 Violence continued in Chittagong as well, where Jamaat claimed that police opened fire without provocation.
 The government denied the charge, saying that violence against citizens and police would not be tolerated; three deaths were reported.
 "People in the street are very, very afraid of Jamaat-e-Islam.
 I am scared", reported an eyewitness in Dhaka.
-Jamaat supporters were accused to attack the Hindu citizens and their homes in many parts of the country, and torching Hindu temples, which was denied by Jamaat-e-Islami.
+Jamaat supporters were accused of attacking Hindu citizens and their homes in many parts of the country, and torching Hindu temples.
 More than 40 temples and many statues were destroyed and scores of houses set ablaze, leaving hundreds of people homeless throughout the country.

 Amnesty International has urged the Bangladeshi government to provide better protection for minority Hindus.
-Abbas Faiz, the organisation's Bangladesh researcher, has noted that the attacks on the Hindu community were predicted and it was shocking that people were attacked because of their religion.
-Attacks on Hindu communities had been widespread during the 1971 liberation war of Bangladesh.
-The Pakistani Army, Razakar and Al-Badar (organised by and are former militant political wings of Jamaat-e-Islami) were involved in committing atrocities against the Hindu minority in East Pakistan (Bangladesh).
+Abbas Faiz, the organization's Bangladesh researcher, has noted that the attacks on the Hindu community were a shocking development in the recent history of Bangladesh.

-The Islamist pressure group Hefazat-e-Islam Bangladesh, has accused several protesters of the Shahbagh of lampponing Muhammad, and making pornographic depictions of him.

 Reactions

 Domestic response

-The Shahbag protest has attracted people from all social strata to its cause.
-The Shahbag intersection at the center of the protests has been referred to as "Generation Circle" (প্রজন্ম চত্ত্বর Projônmo Chôttor) or "Shahbag Square", in a nod to the events which unfolded in Tahrir Square, Cairo.
-The protest spread from Shahbag to other parts of the country, with sit-ins and demonstrations in Chittagong, Rajshahi, Khulna, Sylhet, Barisal, Mymensingh, Rajbari, Rangpur, Comilla, Bogra, Narayanganj, Sunamganj, Noakhali and Narsingdi.
+The Shahbagh protests has attracted people from all walks of life.
+The Shahbagh intersection at the centre of the protests has been referred to as "Generation Circle" (প্রজন্ম চত্ত্বর Projônmo Chôttor) or "Shahbagh Square", in a nod to the events which unfolded in Tahrir Square, Cairo.
+The protest spread from Shahbagh to other parts of the country, with sit-ins and demonstrations in Chittagong, Rajshahi, Khulna, Sylhet, Barisal, Mymensingh, Rajbari, Rangpur, Comilla, Bogra, Narayanganj, Sunamganj, Noakhali and Narsingdi.